This post may contain affiliate links. Read our privacy policy.

-This quick and simple 30-Minute Paleo Hunan Chicken with a sweet and sour sauce with a little kick is a lovely tool to change up weeknight meals.
+This quick and simple 30-Minute Hunan Chicken recipe features a sweet and sour sauce with a little kick is a lovely tool to change up weeknight meals.
 Serve it with cauliflower rice or your choice of steamed or fried rice to fit your dietary needs.

 Have you ever tried Hunan Chicken?